 The plastics collected in our water bodies are there because we put them there.
-Tackling the global problem of pollution will require a concerted effort from households, communities, businesses, and governments.
+Tackling the global problem of ocean plastic pollution will require a concerted effort from households, communities, businesses, and governments.
 However, we must identify and address our daily contribution to this problem.

-But individuals and households also play a role in creating this problem.
-It is important to realise that almost all of us will contribute to this issue in some way.
-Individuals and households contribute to plastic pollution through:
+But individuals and households also play a role in creating our plastic pollution crisis.
+It is important to realize that almost all of us will contribute to this issue somehow.

-However, while littering is a problem, many people with an interest in green living and our environment will know to take their litter home.
-It is the less well known, and more hidden causes of plastic pollution that are the main problem.
+However, while littering is a problem, many people interested in sustainable living and our environment will know to take their litter home.
+It is the less well-known and more hidden causes of plastic ocean pollution that are the main problem.

 Contamination is also a problem with recycling.
 Even if you sort your refuse properly, your household plastics can still end up in a landfill.
-You might have washed out your plastic containers and put them in the correct bin, but that doesn't mean that everyone else will too.
+You might have washed out your plastic containers and put them in the correct bin, but that doesn't mean everyone else will.
 If someone else doesn't wash their plastics out properly, then it can result in everything in that bin going to the landfill rather than the recycling plant.

-People also flush plastic items such as wet wipes, cotton bud sticks, or sanitary products, which can also make their way into the wider environment.
+People also flush single-use plastic items such as wet wipes, cotton bud sticks, or sanitary products, which can also make their way into the wider environment.
 Many people are unaware that certain products they are using contain plastic.
-They are oblivious to the potential for these items to make their way from their homes, down the drain, and eventually, into aquatic and marine environments.
+They are oblivious to the potential for these items to make their way from their homes, down the drain, and eventually into aquatic and marine environments.

 Of course, plastic comes not just from individual households but also commercial and industrial sources.
-Businesses and governments also have important roles to play in reducing the plastic that ends up in our oceans.
+Businesses and governments also have important roles to play in reducing plastic waste that ends up in our oceans.
 Waste coming from production facilities also accounts for a large proportion of the plastic waste that ends up in the marine environment.

 However, as the consumers who buy and use these products, we can incite change in these areas.
 To put a stop to plastic pollution, we should take some serious measures.